whesse/dartlang.org/src/site/articles/writing-unit-tests-for-pub-packages/index.markdown

 }
 {% endhighlight %}

 An individual test goes inside `test()`. `expect()` evaluates the equality between the expected and actual values.
 A string argument to `test()` describes the purpose of the test.

-If you run the tests now, you will get an error; Dart Editor will complain that it cannot find your unittest package (there is no symlink to
-`/range/packages`).
-Run `pub update` (you can find it under `Tools` in the Editor).
-You should see the following output in the editor:
+If you run the tests now and get an error because Dart Editor cannot locate the unittest library, try running `pub update`.
+You should see the following output in the Editor:

-{% highlight dart %}
     Running pub update ...
     Resolving dependencies...
     Dependencies updated!
-{% endhighlight %}

-and you should see the newly created symlink (`pub update` recursively creates symlinks in every subdirectory of `/test`, `/web` and `/bin` ; it does _not_ create symlinks in `lib`).
+After running `pub update`, you should see a newly created `packages` symlink in the `test` directory that permits your tests to access the `unittest` library. (`pub update` recursively creates symlinks in every subdirectory of `/test`, `/web` and `/bin` ; it does _not_ create symlinks in `lib`).

-Now if you run the tests (press the green arrow in the Editor; or, press `CMD-R` if you are using a Mac; or, type `dart test/range_test.dart` on the command line), you should see the following output produced by the editor:
+Now if you run the tests (press the green arrow in the Editor; or, press `CMD-R` if you are using a Mac; or, type `dart test/range_test.dart` on the command line), you should see the following output produced by the Editor:

-{% highlight dart %}
     unittest-suite-wait-for-done
     PASS: range() produces a list that starts at start
     PASS: range() throws an exception when start > stop

     All 2 tests passed.
     unittest-suite-success
-{% endhighlight %}

 We've made good progress, but our test coverage is still pretty limited.
 Let's add a few more tests and group them in a way that makes our testing strategy clear.
 Change `range_test.dart` so it looks like this:

 {% highlight dart %}
 import 'package:unittest/unittest.dart';